 Transforming Spaces is an annual

 island-wide art bus tour held in Nassau, The Bahamas, showcasing the best in contemporary Bahamian visual art.
-Now in its thirteenth year, TS2017 displayed the artwork of over 40 Bahamian artists in 6 local galleries during the weekend of April 1 & 2.
+Now in its fourteenth year, TS2018 will display the artwork of Bahamian artists in four local galleries during the weekend of March 17 & 18.
 Check the galleries' pages for images of the Tour and contact the galleries for more information.

 Though participating galleries 'transform' year to year, the desire to bring Bahamian art to the forefront by challenging artists to think and create in innovative ways, remains the same.
 In addition, Transforming Spaces fosters connections and collaborations with regional and diasporic artists and curators to spotlight contemporary art practices.